-Lastly, it’s important to mention that although decorating and setting up your dorm room to your liking as well as taking these aspects into consideration can have the potential of improving your wellbeing, if you feel your mental health has taken a toll while at university and you would like to talk to someone, the university has several support services that you can reach out to.
+Lastly, it’s important to mention that although decorating and setting up your dorm room to your liking can have the potential of improving your wellbeing, if you feel your mental health has taken a toll while at university and you would like to talk to someone, the university has several support services that you can reach out to.
 Below are just a few services you can turn to:

-- Use the Student Connect tool which will direct you to the most appropriate service: email at firstname.lastname@example.org , phone on +44 (0)29 2251 8888, or use blue and white chat box on bottom right corner of screen on the intranet.
+- Student Connect will direct you to the most appropriate service: email at firstname.lastname@example.org , phone on +44 (0)29 2251 8888, or use blue and white chat box on bottom right corner of screen on the intranet.

 - Wellbeing and Counselling service provides one-to-one sessions with mental health professionals.
-Email them at email@example.com or search for ‘Counselling and wellbeing appointments’ on the intranet.
+Search for ‘Counselling and wellbeing appointments’ on the Intranet.